Keyboard shortcuts

 --limit <N>Maximum number of solutions to report.

---format <json|text>Output format.
+--format <FORMAT>Output format: text or bson.
 Default: text (human-readable).

 --deny-undefinedAs for build.